Families of Eliahou semigroups linked to Farey intervals: Acknowledgments

 \section{Acknowledgments}

 I am grateful to Maria Bras-Amorós for helpful discussions during the research that led to this paper.

-The experiments in this work were carried out on Magi, the experimental platform of University of Sorbonne Paris North (USPN) dedicated to research.
+The experiments in this work were carried out on Magi, the experimental platform of Université Sorbonne Paris Nord (USPN) dedicated to research.
 This platform offers researchers at the institution High-Performance Computing (HPC), cloud and storage services.